-The approach to our own purchasing / sourcing is to review the neccessity of new supplier thorougly.
-If we can use exisiting suppliers we always will.
+The approach to our own purchasing / sourcing is to review the necessity of new supplier thoroughly.
+If we can use existing suppliers we always will.
 However if the need is there, and none of our existing suppliers can deliver this to the required standard, then we will search for new.
 The way we find new potential suppliers varies from suggestions from existing suppliers to visit relevant fairs.

-We have in the reporting year updated our purchasing pracsis by determining two timelines for purchase from external producers (Asian mostly) - we have also moved these dates 3-4months back in order to give more time for planning/production.
-By increasing the leadtime we are hoping to give us and our suppliers more predictability and hopefully contribute to less strain on workers (workinghours etc.).
-We became aware of the risk of overtime at supplier level through an Audit that we did at one of our suppliers.
+We have in the reporting year updated our purchasing practise by determining two timelines for purchase from external producers (Asian mostly) - we have also moved these dates 3-4months back in order to give more time for planning/production.
+By increasing the leadtime we want to give us and our suppliers more predictability, time to plan and hopefully in doing so contribute to a better and more balanced cooperation with supplier and consequently place less strain on the workers (workinghours etc.).
+We became aware of the risk of overtime at supplier level through an Audit that we did at one of our suppliers and we see that this is a general risk that comes with pushing Leadtime.

-We have joined the Learning and Implementation Community on Responsible Purchasing Practices - a project that will go over 2 years 2022-2023.
+In 2022 we joined the Learning and Implementation Community on Responsible Purchasing Practices - a project that will go over 2 years 2022-2023.